-Edward Thorndike was the first to examine this process of conditioning in the 1890's, by placing cats in "puzzle boxes"
+Edward Thorndike was the first to examine this process of conditioning in the 1890's, by placing

-The concept of reinforcement

-Thorndike believed that if a response is rewarded then the response is learned.
+The concept of reinforcement Thorndike believed that if a response is rewarded then the response is learned.

-9.

-4

 So what's so wrong with Classical Conditioning?

-One problem with CC is the learner has little control over the stimulus or the response.
+One problem with Classical Conditioning is the learner has little \ over the stimulus or the response.
+What would you do?
+A child breaks your phone while playing with it.
+What do you do?
+Your boss announces that the 2 most productive employees will receive a \$5000 bonus check.
+Does this change your work behavior?
+THINK

-- Classical Conditioning does not address

-5

 B.F Skinner

-Skinner believed that an organism's behavior was directly related to consequences.
+Skinner believed that an organism's behavior was directly

-,

-Skinner only studied overt behavior

-6
+- Meaning, the environment was responsible for behavior.

+According to Skinner, the consequences that

+7

+1

+Operant Conditioning

-Operant Conditioning Conditioning based on the probability that This type of conditioned behavior is Difference between Classical and Operant is that a consequence always follows the behavior.
+Conditioning based on the probability that a

+- This type of conditioned behavior is voluntary-

+Difference between Classical and Operant is that a consequence

+8

 There are four types of Operant Conditioning:

-There are tour types of Operant
+There are four types of Operant Conditioning.

-Conditioning:

-o de la companya de l

 - Positive Reinforcement

-- Negative Reinforcement
+- Negative Reinforcement - Punishment

-- Punishment

-- Extinction
+Extinction

--

-1

-8
+Both Positive and Negative Reinforcement

+9

+The Skinner Box The "Skinner box" was designed as a controlled environment with responding Peter Speaker Signal Signal